kantarjiev/BAMRU-Org/docs/dev_environment.md

 ## Deploying the Site

-The project is hosted on github pages.
+The project is hosted using GitHub pages.
 Output HTML is stored on the `gh-pages` branch.

 The manual deploy process looks like this: